-For some retirees, selling the family home can also be a great way to release built-up equity and make an extra contribution to their super account.
+For some retirees, selling the family home can also be a great way to release some of the equity they have built up and use it to make an extra contribution to their super account.

-Under the downsizer contribution rules, your eligible contributions are exempt from some of the normal limits and rules, so you can give your super account a welcome boost.
+Under the downsizer contribution rules, your eligible contributions are exempt from some of the normal limits and rules, so you can give your super a meaningful last-minute boost.

 How the downsizer measure works

 Since 1 July 2018, Australians aged 65 years or older have been able to make a non-concessional (after-tax) contribution into their super account of up to $300,000 from the sale proceeds of their family home if they have owned the property for at least ten years.

 Downsizer contributions have proved popular with retirees, with government statistics showing around 22,000 individuals had made a downsizer contribution by May 2021.